Some hens need a home, so the first construction project at the

 So, with wheels and a tongue for towing, this coop and run can be moved around to different patches of grass.
 I’ve never had one like that before, never even thought about a mobile chicken coop if truth be told.

 Googling chicken coop design and my brother’s fertile mind produced our one-of-a-kind chicken RV.
 He salvaged wood and a rod for an axle from behind the garage.
 He had wheels that our father had given him, saying “you don’t know when you might need a set of wheels.”
 True enough.
 Years later, they turned out to be perfect for a hen house.
 Then he and a carpenter friend began construction.
 It’s a well-built hen house.

 The chickens won’t be limited to just this attached 8-foot run.
 The pen can open into a larger fenced area or just the great outdoors.
 But this small run, enclosed with sturdy hardware cloth, provides both indoor and outdoor space where you can be sure they’re safe.
 And, in case you have an emergency that requires traveling with your chickens, well, with this you can do it with ease.

 The hens plan to move in next week.
 Their new home will be ready for them by them.
 I looked at coop equipment today.
 Some feeder designs and ready-made nest boxes that I hadn’t seen before.
 I haven’t bought anything yet.
 I need to talk to chicken people about what works best and see the final interior layout to see what best fits.

-I hadn’t planned to get chickens so soon but these are Phoenix hens and, well, I did say I liked them.
+Although I hadn’t planned to get chickens so soon, these are Phoenix hens.
+And, well, I did say I liked them.
 It’s exciting.
 I’m looking forward to the girls seeing their new quarters.